 Royal Masonic School for Girls, Rickmansworth

-A nurturing girls' day and boarding school with stellar results, that's perfectly placed for Herts and Bucks but also close to London.
+A girls' day and boarding school with stellar results, that's perfectly placed for Herts and Bucks but also deliciously close to London.

 The Royal Masonic School for Girls (RMS) in Rickmansworth on the Herts/Bucks borders feels very much like a rural school with its 315 acres.
 At the same time it’s so close to London that the Metropolitan line runs through the town – no wonder it’s increasingly popular with London girls.